systragroup/quetzal-network-editor-doc/docs/howto/06_results.md

 ## Change Visualization Settings

 1. Open the settings
-2. Change the settings among different category to change the visual
+2. Change the settings among different parameter to change the visual

+3. Explanation of the different parameters :

+- MinWidth/maxWidth : Size of the element at the beggining/end of the scale
+- NumStep : Number of division inside the color scale
+- scale : Function used to catacterise the value of the scale